chatox/networks-science-course/practicum/as01_cytoscape_movie.md

 ## Task

-The task is to create two graphs:
+The task is to write Python code that creates CSV files.
+The CSV files should describe graphs, including connections and attributes.

 1. A movie-movie graph in which two movies are connected if they share the same director or one actor.

 2. An actor-actor graph in which two actors or actresses are connected if they appeared in the same movie.

+Then, you will open these CSV files from Cytoscape to visualize them.

 ## Mandatory attributes